AchmadFathoni/successful-algorithmic-trading/README.md

 Features:
 * Updated source code for bleeding edge Archlinux.
+Using MariaDB
 * New Yahoo Finance scrapper